piitaya/lovelace-mushroom/docs/cards/climate.md

 ## Description

-A climate card allow you to control a climate entity.
+A climate card allows you to control a climate entity.

 ## Configuration variables